cyrozap/GPIB-to-USB/README.md

 to this repo.
 No board layout was done, and no firmware was written.
 Maybe someday I'll revive this project, but I'm archiving it for now.

-If you need an inexpensive USB GPIB adapter, [this one][xyphro/UsbGpib] looks good.
+If you need an inexpensive, open source USB GPIB adapter, [this one][xyphro/UsbGpib] looks good.
 The repository even includes a 3D-printable design for an enclosure for the device.

 [xyphro/UsbGpib]: https://github.com/xyphro/UsbGpib